Rose-Yang1232/Yuwei_dojo/web-security/path-traversal-1/DESCRIPTION.md

+# IMPORTANT!
+You must use the GUI Desktop Workspace for this Challenge!

 # Challenge Instructions

 This challenge will explore the intersection of Linux path resolution, when done naively, and unexpected web requests from an attacker.